 Indicates the PAM service name that should be used.
 Normally, this argument is not necessary and is used only for specifying alternative PAM service names.
 For example: “ktelnet” for the Kerberized telnet process.

 Specifies the “identity” string associated with the user who is being authenticated.
-This usually is not be the same as that user's Unix login name.
-For Kerberized login sessions, this is the Kerberos principal name associated with the user.
+This will usually not be the same as that user's Unix login name.
+For Kerberized login sessions, this will be the Kerberos principal name associated with the user.

 Indicates the name of the person attempting to login on the remote side of the rlogin connection.
-When in.rlogind(1M) is operating in Kerberized mode, that daemon processes the terminal and remote user name information prior to invoking login, so the “ruser” data is indicated using this command line parameter.
-Normally (non-Kerberos authenticated rlogin), the login daemon reads the remote user information from the client.
+When in.rlogind(1M) is operating in Kerberized mode, that daemon will process the terminal and remote user name information prior to invoking login, so the “ruser” data is indicated using this command line parameter.
+Normally (non-Kerberos authenticated rlogin), the login daemon will read the remote user information from the client.

 The following exit values are returned: